 The Basics of Metric and Imperial Systems

 The metric system originated in France in the late 18th century, designed to create a universal standard based on natural physical constants.
 The meter was initially defined as one ten-millionth of the distance from the Equator to the North Pole along a meridian.
-Over time, the definition of the meter has evolved, now defined as the length of the path traveled by light in a vacuum during a time interval of 1⁄299,792,458 of a second.
+In practice, over time, the definition of the meter has evolved, now defined as the length of the path traveled by light in a vacuum during a time interval of 1⁄299,792,458 of a second.
 This level of precision ensures that the metric system remains consistent and accurate.

 Unpacking the Conversion: Meters to Yards